 All applications must be received by the IRB at least 2 months before the initiation of the project or research activities.
 Once the application is submitted, the request will receive a rapid review by a member of the IRB for completeness.
 If judged to meet the technical requirements, the application will be forwarded to the IRB members.
 The IRB meets monthly and a response to the applicant is available within 45 days of acceptance of the application for review.

-Before submitting a completed application, researchers are encouraged to contact the IRB Support Staff Theressa Lyons-Clampitt or Nina Clinton with any questions concerning the application process.
+Before submitting a completed application, researchers are encouraged to contact the IRB Support Staff Theressa Lyons-Clampitt or Chelsea Renz with any questions concerning the application process.

 If there are no additional requirements to be met by the applicant, a letter of response signed by the Chair of the IRB will be sent to the applicant for use in whatever capacity is required.
 Should the IRB find the application incomplete, the IRB Staff will return the application for completion and resubmission.